-A revived open-door policy and by supporting each other means we can take control of our own wellbeing and work/life balance.
+A revived open-door policy and supporting each other means we can take control of our own wellbeing and work/life balance.

 4. Build downtime into your schedule

 Dan is a salon owner who firmly believes in making sure his team take that hour’s lunch break.
-Dan says seeing friends or scheduling in activities that make you recharge means you will have something to look forward to and an extra incentive to manage your time well.
+Dan says seeing friends or scheduling activities that make you recharge means you will have something to look forward to and an extra incentive to manage your time well.